ACROSS OCEANS ARTS: PROJECTS

 “the whole is (very) simple” (Sir Isaac Newton)

-My commitment: every day I will dance the directions, with colleagues Atalanti Mouzouri, Mariela Nestora, Teti Nikolopoulou, Eva Papadopoulos, and Katerina Tzigotzidou.
+The Commitment: We will start each day dancing the directions.
+Together Atalanti Mouzouri, Mariela Nestora, Teti Nikolopoulou, Eva Papadopoulos, Katerina Tzigotzidou, Maxine Heppner.
 We will identify the details, remove opposition and never turn around.
-And silently or loudly we will breath as we do when swimming in the sea.
+And loudly or silently, we will breath as we do when swimming in the sea.

 is rigorous, appropriate for movers and sounders from dance and theatre, each working with your own experience at your own pace.
 Please wear comfortable clothing and bring a few steps of a dance, a bit of a song and/or a short statement/text.